505575853/shadowsocks-libev/README.md

 ## Disclaimers

 This is my own modified version of shadowsocksR libev (client only).
 It is based on the [last official commit][last commit] of the original repo.
-This version is by no mean a continuation of the original project, nor do I have any connection to it.
+This version is by no means a continuation of the original project, nor do I have any connection to it.
 It only contains some experimental code for my own use.
 I do not accept any pull requests in this repo.
 Please contribute to the [upstream project][upstream].

 ## Extra Features